nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## General Command for parent related features

-* For all following features that are related to `parent`, start first by typing `parent <CLASS>`  before adding the respective command for the feature.
+* For all following features that are related to `parent`, start first by typing `parent`  before adding the respective command for the feature.

-* Note that it is possible to have multiple students with the same parent so specifying the class is necessary
+* Note that it is possible to have multiple students with the same parent and parents are identified via their phone number and *HENCE* `student class` is not used for identification.

 <a name="addparent"/>